S-GBT provides certified robustness bounds for NLP

 What happened

-The arXiv paper "S-GBT: Smooth Growth Bound Tensor for Certified Robustness Against Word Substitution Attacks in NLP," submitted 11 Jun 2026 by Mohammed Bouri and two coauthors, introduces S-GBT (S-GBT) as a second-order certified-robustness method for NLP (arXiv:2606.13439).
-The paper presents a tensorial bound that constrains Hessian elements element-wise, integrates a regularization term into the training objective, and reports evaluations on multiple benchmark datasets.
-The authors report that combining first- and second-order regularization improves certified robust accuracy by up to 23.4% compared to prior methods, while maintaining competitive clean accuracy (arXiv:2606.13439).
+The arXiv paper "S-GBT: Smooth Growth Bound Tensor for Certified Robustness Against Word Substitution Attacks in NLP" (arXiv:2606.13439), submitted 11 Jun 2026 by Mohammed Bouri and two coauthors, introduces S-GBT, a tensorial bound that constrains Hessian elements element-wise to provide a formal, second-order certified-robustness guarantee.
+According to the paper, the method has been accepted at NETYS 2026, the 14th International Conference on Networked Systems.
+The authors derive S-GBT for LSTM and CNN architectures, add the resulting bound as a regularization term during training, and report that combining first- and second-order regularization improves certified robust accuracy by up to 23.4% versus prior methods while keeping clean accuracy competitive.

 What to watch